-Luke also uses the miracle story to ask why many Jewish people who expect a messiah don't recognize him when he comes and why many people of other nations, who had no preparation for his coming, believe Jesus is from God.
-Luke probes the mystery of why the same sign of the "L" word to identify those with Hanson's disease.
-The "L" word describes not just a disease but a history of making sick people into outsiders isolated from other humans.

-God's presence-healing from leprosy-leads a Samaritan man to believe in Jesus and nine to remain under the law of Moses.
+What parts of the story are unusual and break the pattern? people who expect a messiah don't recognize him when he comes and why many people of other nations, who had no preparation for his coming, believe Jesus is from God.
+Luke probes the mystery of why the same sign of God's presence-healing from leprosyleads a Samaritan man to believe in Jesus and nine to remain under the law of Moses.